-Unlike a subject area like math where the answers are clearly objective, writing assignments have many components which make scoring more subjective.
+It is rare to achieve a 100/A on writing assignments as a 100 equals perfection, and unlike math assignments where the answers are clearly objective, writing assignments have many components which make scoring more subjective.
 However, with the implementation of rubrics, most writing scores have become less subjective.
-Still, sometimes there is variation of skill (e.g. sentence structure, terminology, critical thinking) within certain criteria of the rubric which may cause variation in point value of that criteria.
+Still, sometimes there is variation of skill within certain criteria of the rubric which may cause variation in point value of that criteria.
 Rubrics help students to see more definitively the issues within their writing that need to be addressed and how their overall grade is determined.